 But if you get errors when trying to access IP, then there is an issue with your Windows network settings and you need to fix it.
 Docksal can not fix it for you, because there are dozens of reasons why it might fail to work.

 The most usual case is “Files and Printer sharing” being not enabled.
 Enable it in network settings and try opening that IP again.

 Friendly reminder: if everything fails to make it working, then you might be limited to re-installing Windows.
-We test Docksal on clean Windows 7 and Windows 10 installations and make sure it works.
+We test Docksal on a clean Windows 10 installation and make sure it works.